 Third phase: Needs analysis

-Fourth phase: Presentation of the product
+Fourth phase: Presenting the product

 Fifth phase: Pricing